jangrudo/ai-apocalypse/README.md

 It’s also much more powerful.
 Natural selection is this allmighty God which has created all life on Earth out of nothing, and it created us humans too.
 For a long time we’ve been considering ourselves the crown of creation.
-We exterminated all competing human species which happend to coexist with us, and then destroyed (and continue to destroy) a good deal of other biological life forms as well.
+We exterminated all competing human species which happened to coexist with us, and then destroyed (and continue to destroy) a good deal of other biological life forms as well.
 Now the time has come to step back.

 Humans would still survive after the takeover.
 This time however, our situation would be